Lythraceae (loosestrife family) Lagerstroemia

 Lagerstroemia indica crape myrtle

-Himalaya to eastern China, southeastern Asia
+Himalaya to E. China, SE.
+Asia

-Tuscarora crape myrtle (Lagerstroemia × egolfii ‘Tuscarora’) blooms at summer’s end in the Inner Quad.
+Tuscarora crape myrtle (Lagerstroemia ×egolfii ‘Tuscarora’) blooms at summer’s end in the Inner Quad.
 Sairus Patel, 26 Aug 2021

-Clear medium pink selection of crape myrtle, the Knoll.
+Clear medium pink selection of crape myrtle, The Knoll.
 Sairus Patel, 9 Sep 2023

 ‘Natchez’ cultivar of crape myrtle on south side of Old Union.
 Sairus Patel, 2 Jul 2019